 WHERE TO STAY IN ROME:

 Rome has over 8000 hotels and apartments, so there is a lot to choose from.
 Some great affordable hotels with parking are the Radical Hotel Roma and Princeps Boutique Hotel.
 However, the best thing would be to return your car in Rome and keep sightseeing in Rome without a car, as driving in Rome is a bit crazy and public transport is super convenient.
 In case you decide to drop off your car early, you can stay in one of the great centric hotels and B&Bs like B&B Lost in Trastevere or Scipioni Suites.

 I recommend spending the last 2 days of the 7-day Italian road trip in Rome.
 Rome is a huge city and you probably need a week to explore it all.
 I don’t have a very informative post about Rome, even though I visited Rome twice and spent 5 days there in total.
 However, I have a post about a romantic weekend in Rome (feel free to check it out).

-THE BEST TOURS OF ROME: You can take this tour of Rome that will show you some of the main highlights.
-It’s a cycling tour that will help you to see most of Rome, as Rome is huge and walking everywhere is impossible.
+THE BEST TOURS OF ROME: You can take this tour of Rome that will show you some of the main highlights near the Colosseum.
+However, if you’d like to see more of Rome, this Vespa tour of Rome is an amazing option!

-If you plan to visit a lot of landmarks in Rome, it makes sense to buy the city pass for Rome & Vatican.
+If you plan to visit a lot of landmarks in Rome, it makes sense to buy the city pass for Rome.
 You can buy it online here.